 Airsent is developing a precision autonomous drone landing platform centered on a smart landing pad and non-camera sensing.
 Instead of relying on vision-based targeting, the system is designed to guide the drone into a controlled, repeatable, and reliable touchdown using a dedicated landing infrastructure layer.

 Airsent is not trying to be another vision-based drone landing system.
-The core product is a camera-free precision landing architecture built around a dedicated landing pad.
+The core product is a precision landing architecture powered by sensor fusion and built around a dedicated landing pad.
 That matters because final approach reliability should not depend on lighting conditions, visual ambiguity, or complex image processing as the main determinant of touchdown.

 A pad-centered system makes the landing environment more controlled and more repeatable than a fully open-ended visual search problem.